 The issues the client has is outside the frame of the psychologists speciality.

 Payments are subjected to change every year and clients will be informed well in advance.
-Payments for psychotherapy sessions have to be made at the reception in the hospital.
+Payments for psychotherapy sessions have to be made on the day of the session via google pay or PayPal.

 I reserve the right to change these contract terms in which case I will give you good notice period and time for discussion.